-The Supreme Court announced this week it will review a lower court decision striking down a federal animal cruelty law as a violation of the First Amendment.
+The Supreme Court annoucned this week it will review a lower court decision striking down a federal animal cruelty law as a violation of the First Amendment.

 The court's decision to take the case, announced Monday, was made without comment but it calls to question the decision of the Third Circuit Court of Appeals which ruled last summer that the animal cruelty law is too broad in scope and covers protected speech.